Milad-Akarie/auto_route_library/README.md

 <img  src="https://raw.githubusercontent.com/Milad-Akarie/auto_route_library/dev/art/nested_router_demo.png" height="370">
 </p>

-defining nested routes is as easy as populating the children field of the parent route.
+Defining nested routes is as easy as populating the children field of the parent route.
 In the following example  `UsersPage` ,  `PostsPage` and `SettingsPage` are nested children of `DashboardPage`.
 ```dart
 @MaterialAutoRouter(
   replaceInRouteName: 'Page,Route',